ethanshealey/valorant-who-are-you-v2/README.md

-Welcome to What Are you, a simple app that lets you see your teammates and opponents ranks!
+Welcome to Who Are you (WAY), a simple app that lets you see your teammates and opponents ranks!